About Anti-social behaviour (ASB)

 If you have any video clips that show the problem, you can email them to customerservices@accentgroup.org

 If you’ve told people about anti-social behaviour (ASB) but feel like no one is listening or nothing is being done, you can ask for an ASB case review.
-This is also called the community trigger.
+This was previously known as the community trigger.

 You can ask for this if you’ve reported ASB three or more times in six months.